-This post looks at women’s Georgian makeup, including the popular products and what influenced the beauty ideal for the era.
+This post looks at women’s Georgian makeup, including popular products and what influenced the beauty ideal for the era.
 During much of the Georgian era, women’s makeup was all about having a smooth complexion, pale skin and rosy cheeks.
 Additionally, beauty patches and dark eyebrows were used to complement and accentuate the white of the skin.
-Towards the end of the era, a more natural approach was gaining favour.
+Then, towards the end of the era, a more natural approach gained favour.

 The Georgian Era

 The Georgian era is a period in British history named after the Hanoverian Kings George I, George II, George III, and George IV.
 It started in 1714 and ended in 1830.
 In addition, the final part of the Georgian era is also known as The Regency.

 For the most part, The Regency had quite a different approach to makeup.
 For this reason, we have looked at this period separately in another post.
 This article on women’s Georgian makeup covers the years 1714 to 1799.